Parnaby Totems: Original Parnaby Totems - 1951.

 David Parnaby graduated from the Victorian School of Forestry (VSF) at Creswick in 1940 and initially worked in the Assessment Branch of the Forests Commission Victoria (FCV).

 David later had field postings to Heathcote, Powelltown, Dandenong's, Bruthen and Beechworth Districts before being promoted as District Forester and moving to East Gippsland in 1951.

 David was an accomplished artist and cartoonist who provided insightful and humorous commentary through the Victorian State Forester's Association Newsletter.

 Around 1951, David carved two large bushfire awareness totem poles from the very durable Gippsland Grey Box (Eucalyptus bosistoana), which sat outside the FCV's Noorinbee office.According to Forests Commission folklore, the totems bore disturbing resemblances to the Minister for Forests (Sir Albert Lind) and the FCV Chairman (Alf Lawrence) so David hurriedly made some changes with his chisel the night before their arrival from Melbourne.

 The totems were later shifted to the new Cann River office on the Princes Highway in the mid-1960s where they remained.

 The totems were regularly repainted and changed appearance slightly over the years but remained well-known tourist icons of the township.

 The totems were finally removed in the late 1990s when the office driveway was realigned, but the timber couldn't be saved from rot, which simply collapsed.

 Replacement Totems - 2023.

 The original totem heads, which most believed had also been lost, ended up in private hands and sat safely in a shed in Cann River for next two decades until being discovered in October 2021.

 With funding from the Department of Energy, Environment and Climate Action (DEECA) the old heads were used templates to make replicas from Cypress Pine in mid-2022 by well-known wood carver John Brady from Fulham near Sale.

-The new totems are imposing at over 2m in height and were painted by local DEECA staff and then reinstated outside the office on the Princes Highway at Cann River in 2023.
+The new totems are imposing at over 2m in height and were painted by local staff.
+They are expected to be finally erected outside the DEECA office on the Princes Highway at Cann River in early 2024.

 The original heads carved by David Parnaby will be placed on display in the DEECA office.